 PNM has not threatened to close the plant if the utility does not get its way.
 But, Brown said, "adding that $750 million into the mix doesn't help."

-"You have to consider as each regulation comes out how much it costs to generate
+"You have to consider as each regulation comes out how much it costs to generate that power," he added.

 PNM is pushing a state-backed plan to install less expensive selective noncatalytic reduction technology.
 The EPA has dismissed the cheaper technology as less effective at controlling haze-related emissions.